rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<ApplicationCacheQuota value="20000"/>

 ### ApplicationCachePath
-Path to an existing directory to store Application Cache data.
-Only supported on Windows Mobile/CE using the Zebra Webkit.
+Path to an existing directory to store Application Cache data. **Applies only to Windows Mobile/CE using the Zebra Webkit**.

 **Possible Values**

-* Fully qualified local path.
+* Fully qualified local path

 #### Example
 	:::xml